intermine/bluegenes/docs/building.md

 ### Make Leiningen reload code changes in the browser

     lein figwheel dev

 Note: if you use `lein run` or any alias calling it like `dev` or `repl`, Figwheel will be started automatically.

 ### Start the web server

-If you have OpenJDK 8:
+If you have OpenJDK 8, run this command:

     lein with-profile +dev run

-If you have OpenJDK 9:
+If you have OpenJDK 9, run this command:

     lein with-profile +java9 figwheel

 By default, the web server will be started on http://localhost:5000/.
 To change this value, edit the corresponding `config.edn`.